 - Poland China.

 - Ghungroo pig (Indigenous pig for the rural farmers with a litter size of 6 to12 piglets).

-The best pig breeds for commercial pig farming are Large White Yorkshire, Hampshire, Landrace and Ghangaru.
-The large white Yorkshire is top breed for meat production.
-An adult boar (male) can weigh up to 350 to 400 kg where as adult sow can weigh up to 250 to 300 kg.
+The best pig breeds for commercial pig farming are Large White Yorkshire, Hampshire, Landrace, and Ghangaru.
+The large white Yorkshire is the top breed for meat production.
+An adult boar (male) can weigh up to 350 to 400 kg where an adult sow can weigh up to 250 to 300 kg.
 They are excellent for cross-breeding.

 Selection of Commercial Pig Breeds

-- Breed selection and gain and feed efficiency, and fertility are most important factors that influence the success rate of commercial pig farming.
-It is better to take veterinary professional at the time breed selection so that healthy and disease free animals should be selected.
+- Breed selection and gain and feed efficiency, and fertility are the most important factors that influence the success rate of commercial pig farming.
+It is better to take veterinary professionals at the time of breed selection so that healthy and disease-free animals should be selected.

 - Purchase the breeds when the animals weigh about 85 to 90 kg.
-Select gilts (female pigs)from sows which have consistently farrowed and weaned large litters
+Select gilts (female pigs)from sows that have consistently farrowed and weaned large litters

 - Purchase breeds only from certified pig breeding facilities and avoid individuals and markets.

-- Select the breeds with high performance in daily weight gain and good feed conversion ratio.
+- Select the breeds with high performance in daily weight gain and a good feed conversion ratio.

-- When purchasing getting complete records/history of pigs (for both male and female) is extremely important.
+- When purchasing getting complete records/history of pigs (for both males and females) is extremely important.